 Located on the right wing of the first floor, the museum shows works of Swiss Masters Lory, Aberli, Lafond, and Wocher.
 Creations of Ferdinand Hodler, Paul Klee, and Meret Oppenheim are also available.
 There are over 7,000 works of art presented in this Art Museum.
 Furthermore, workshops and attractions are available to the little ones.

-Nowadays, the previous Grand Hotel Thunerhof houses the Art Museum, a Café, and Bistro.
+Nowadays, the previous Grand Hotel Thunerhof houses the Art Museum, a Café, and a Bistro.

 Address: Hofstettenstrasse 14, 3600 Thun